-IIM Rohtak BBA LLB Admission 2025: Dates (Out), Eligibility, Application Form, Admission Process
+IIM Rohtak BBA LLB Admission 2025: Application Form (Released), Dates (Out), Eligibility, Admission Process

-IIM Rohtak BBA LLB Admission 2025: Dates (Out), Eligibility, Application Form, Admission Process
+IIM Rohtak BBA LLB Admission 2025: Application Form (Released), Dates (Out), Eligibility, Admission Process

 Indian Institute of Management, Rohtak (IIM Rohtak) has notified the IIM Rohtak IPL admission 2025 schedule on its official website - iimrohtak.ac.in.
-The IIM Rohtak BBA LLB applications through CLAT will open online in the fourth week of December 2024.
-Candidates with a valid score in CLAT 2025 can fill out the IIM Rohtak BBA LLB 2025 application form online on the official website.
-The IIM Rohtak IPL 2025 registration through IPMAT 2025 will open on February 6, 2025.
+The IIM Rohtak BBA LLB applications through IPMAT 2025 is open from February 6, 2025.
+Candidates can apply online from the official website till April 11, 2025.
+IIM Rohtak BBA LLB admission through CLAT is open online from December 23, 2024.
+Candidates with a valid score in CLAT 2025 can fill out the IIM Rohtak BBA LLB 2025 application form till April 19, 2025.
+The direct link to fill out the application is given below.
 Interested applicants must pay the IIM Rohtak IPL registration fee of Rs 4500.
 The institute will conduct IIM Rohtak IPL 2025 admissions based on CLAT 2025 scores and through IPMAT 2025 scores.
 Shortlisted candidates from the entrance exams will be invited for a PI round.
 Read on to get all details on IIM Rohtak IPL admissions 2025 including eligibility, dates, and more.

-IIM Rohtak BBA LLB Admission 2025: Dates (Out), Eligibility, Application Form, Admission Process
+IIM Rohtak BBA LLB Admission 2025: Application Form (Released), Dates (Out), Eligibility, Admission Process

-IIM Rohtak BBA LLB Admission 2025: Dates (Out), Eligibility, Application Form, Admission Process
+IIM Rohtak BBA LLB Admission 2025: Application Form (Released), Dates (Out), Eligibility, Admission Process

 When filling up the application form for IIM Rohtak BBA LLB admission through CLAT, candidates are required to mention their CLAT 2025 application number.
 It must be noted that other than the Common Law Admission Test, the institute also conducts admission into its IPL course through IPM AT.
 Interested candidates seeking admission through IPM AT are required to select the option of IPL Programme along with IPM Programme during the registration process.
 IIM Rohtak is the only IIM to offer a BBA LLB programme through CLAT.
 For candidates with CLAT rank above 4000, registering for IIM Rohtak BBA LLB 2025 admission is a good option.